-The most important thing for your student to do after his visit is to reflect on what he experienced and learned.
-Use the information to help make the important decision of whether this feels like the right place for him.
+The most important thing for your student to do after their visit is to reflect on what they experienced and learned.
+Use the information to help make the important decision of whether this feels like the right place.

-Your student should also send a brief thank-you note both to the Admissions Office and to his host.
-He may want to stay in touch with his host – who will most likely be happy to answer any future questions.
-If your student chooses this school, he will know at least one person when he arrives on campus next year.
+Your student should also send a brief thank-you note both to the Admissions Office and to their host.
+They may want to stay in touch with their host – who will most likely be happy to answer any future questions.
+If your student chooses this school, they will know at least one person when they arrive on campus next year.

-As he reflects, your student will need to remember that his overnight experience, as helpful as it is, is only one night with one person hosting.
+As they reflect, your student will need to remember that their overnight experience, as helpful as it is, is only one night with one person hosting.
 It is impossible to generalize and assume that every student, every dorm, every evening is the same.
-But hopefully, your student will have seen and observed enough to have a strong sense of place – and to consider whether it feels like the right place for him.
+But hopefully, your student will have seen and observed enough to have a strong sense of place – and to consider whether it feels like the right place for them.